Community Alarm Service (Factsheet 011)

 Anyone who thinks that they may benefit from the peace of mind provided can apply for a Community Alarm.
 People may apply in their own right or on behalf of a relative for example.

 There is a flat rate charge applicable for the provision of a community alarm.
-This is currently £100 per year.
-For people in receipt of pension credit or income support this charge is reduced to £75 per year.
+This is currently £110 per year.

-Note: These costs apply from 1st July 2011 until further notice.
+Note: This charge applies from 1st June 2014 until further notice.

 The annual charge includes the initial provision and installation of the community alarm equipment, periodic upgrading of equipment as required for technical reasons, connection to the call centre and associated fees, routine maintenance of equipment, including battery replacement and a 365 day repair service.